cyberway/cyberway.documentation/users/white_paper.md

 Every account is allowed to vote for several validators with staked tokens.

-Block producer’s weigh is determined as follows: w = m / sqrt(S), where m is a number of votes for any particular candidate, S is a total number of votes for any particular candidate (or number of stakes tokens as 1 vote is 1 token)
+Validator’s weigh is determined as follows: w = m / sqrt(S), where m is a number of votes for any particular candidate, S is a total number of votes for any particular candidate (or number of stakes tokens as 1 vote is 1 token)

-A particular block producer receives a reward from the emission and redistributes a share of it among his supporters.
+A particular validator receives a reward from the emission and redistributes a share of it among his supporters.
-In case of misbehavior, e.g. a block omission, the block producer as well as his supporters are fined.
+In case of misbehavior, e.g. a block omission, the validator as well as his supporters are fined.
 The staked tokens are burned.
-This novelty makes block producers more responsible, and voters more careful and thoughtful.
+This novelty makes block validators more responsible, and voters more careful and thoughtful.

-The block producers get a share of emission.
+The validators get a share of emission.
 The share depends on the total amount of staked tokens.
 The more tokens are staked, the less inflation is.
 Thus, the CyberWay has in-built incentives for users to participate in governance via voting.
 Moreover, the passive users are diluted as they do not get any rewards from validators.

-What if some user considers another user to understand better, which block producer is the best service provider?
+What if some user considers another user to understand better, which validator is the best service provider?
 This gets covered by CyberWay with a proxy mechanism which ensures that some user could delegate his own assets to another user called “Proxy”.
 The proxy user gets fees for its service.